Photonsters/anycubic-photon-docs/FAQ.md

 ![texture](https://github.com/Photonsters/anycubic-photon-docs/blob/master/temp/rsz_plate_texture.png)

 ### I'm sure my build plate is level but I still can't get a print!
-If you're positively sure you've got your build plate leveled perfectly, and it's not defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#whats-this-leveling-that-i-keep-hearing-about)
+If you're positively sure you've got your build plate leveled perfectly, and it's not defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps again very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#whats-this-leveling-that-i-keep-hearing-about)

+### I'm giving up, my prints just won't stick!
+You may have a defective build plate, the surface may not be true and flat.
+Check for flatness by placing a steel rule across the build plate, against a light source, check if there are any uneven gaps showing.

+It would be more accurate to check by making an imprint.
+Lightly coat the build plate surface with engineer's blue dye or evenly roll a thin layer of printmaking ink.
+Place a sheet of paper on a known flat surface such as plate glass or polished granite /marble, then press the build plate on the paper

 ## VAT & FEP SETUP
 When you receive your new Photon, it will come with an aluminium vat frame with a FEP film already installed.
 Check that the film is tight by lightly tapping with your finger.
 If it is tensioned correctly it should sound just like a snare drum.